murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/RAI_FAQ.md

         - Agent summaries response (what business action was performed, provide answer to question, provide grounded response).

 - **What is `Azure-Language-OpenAI-Conversational-Agent-Accelerator`'s intended uses?**
-    - The `Azure-Language-OpenAI-Conversational-Agent-Accelerator` project is intended to display the "better together" story when using Azure AI Language and Azure OpenAI.
+    - The `Azure-Language-OpenAI-Conversational-Agent-Accelerator` project is intended to display the "better together" story when using Azure Language and Azure OpenAI.
 This chat experience includes single-turn chatting, QA, and groundedness.
 When combined with an existing RAG solution, adding a `UnifiedConversationOrchestrator` object can help in the following ways:
         - manual overrides of DSAT examples using CQA.
         - extended chat functionality based on recognized intents/entities using CLU.
         - consistent fallback to original chat functionality with RAG.